If your actions inspire others to dream more, learn more, do more and become more, you are a leader!

 - Religious: It may be said that religious leaders have had the greatest impact on their societies, with results that last for centuries.

-With the rise of the industrial revolution, a new kind of leader emerged: Economic.
+With the rise of the Industrial Revolution, We have also seen an Evolution of Leadership, a new kind of leader emerged: Economic.
 The so-called Captains of Industry found they could build an empire based on modern technology instead of swords.
-Oil Barons, railroad magnates, and factory owners built large fortunes without the benefit of armies; it was often at the expense of the people they employed.
-This gave rise to Union leaders and various movements designed to promote justice where abuses were perceived to exist.
+Oil barons, railroad magnates, and factory owners amassed large fortunes without relying on armies; often, this occurred at the expense of the people they employed.
+This situation prompted the emergence of union leaders and various movements aimed at promoting justice where perceived abuses existed.

 The Industrial Revolution also increased the number of Scientific Leaders, as scientists now had easy access to a wide range of new materials for their work.
 Psychiatry and Psychology came into prominence with studies on the workplace, in regards to improving productivity and the effect on the workforce.